ddorn/gaston/readme.md

 ### Dependencies

  The GUI is based on pygame, so you must install pygame for your python version.
-If you have some problems with it, there's a [good solution](https://youtu.be/MdGoAnFP-mU).
+If you have some problems with the installation, there's a [good solution](https://youtu.be/MdGoAnFP-mU).

 ### Commands

  * `S` to save the image
  * `G` to make _E = Conv(G(E))_
  * `A` to automatically apply G every second *(on / off)*
+ * `Page Up` to speed the auto application of A
+ * `Page Down` to slow down the auto application of A
  * `Alt + nbr` to save a configuration in the `nbr` slot
  * `nbr` to take back a configuration
  * `T` to generate the Tikz code of the figure *(print + put in clipboard)*